 • Limits on DTI.
 The rule for a QM is generally 43%, but in some cases, it can be higher if there are compensating factors, such as more down payment and cash reserves

-A good example of a non-QM loan today is the interest only loan that is offered by some non QM mortgage lenders.
+A good example of a non-QM loan today is the interest only loan that is offered by some the top non QM mortgage lenders.
 These loans are generally offered to higher income borrowers.
 Other possibilities for non-QM loans include:

 • Alt-QM asset: The borrower does not have regular income, but has sufficient investments and liquid cash to make mortgage payments